ghemur/DataScience---Getting-and-Cleaning-Data/README.md

 Moreover, I don't want to lose information about which data came from the training and test set, so I capture that detail in a column called "part".
 In step 5, when I group data and compute summaries, I have the option to use just subject and activity for grouping, or I can also include the part.
 That's why I have the two output files: means_by_subject_activity.txt and means_by_part_subject_activity.txt.

-It's not obvious if we need to include the column names in the output (the header); I chose to do it, so that someone using the data can read the header, if the list of variables is not provided.

 We are supposed to do some transformation on the variable names.
 Well, the names were given by domain experts, so it would be hard to improve that.
 However, I did remove the parentheses, so that, for example "mean()" becomes "main".

 From the feature description at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones I learned that the data in the Inertial Signals folder consisted of raw acceerometer and gyroscope reading, as oposed to mean or std.
 As such data is not needed, I chose not to even open those files.